Can You Install Solar Panels on a Metal Roof?

 In short, yes, you can install solar panels on a metal roof.
 There are secure installation options for both standing seam metal roofs and corrugated metal roofs.

-In this blog, we’ll share how solar panels are mounted to both types of metal roofs and answer some common questions related to metal roofs and solar panels.
+In this blog, we’ll share how solar panels are mounted to both types of metal roofs and answer some common questions related to attaching commercial solar panels to metal roofs.

 How Solar Panels are Mounted on Standing Seam Metal Roofs

 Standing seam metal panels are a popular roofing material for many different types and sizes of buildings.
 They’re long-lasting and stand up to much of what mother nature throws our way.
 They’re also great for installing solar panels.

 U-clamps are attached to the roof’s seams with a standing seam roof.
 Then, the solar panels and their racking system are securely attached to those clamps.
 In the vast majority of cases, there is no need to drill holes into or through the roof itself.
 This is a great benefit of a standing seam roof as most other roofing materials require penetrations in the roof to secure solar panels.

 Another great benefit of a standing seam roof is that the installation cost is typically a little lower.